 An attractive place for some outdoor relaxation and leisure, Great Turtle Park has a selection of sporting facilities, including a sand volleyball court, disc golf course, soccer field, basketball court, and softball field.
 You can unwind around the charcoal fire pit and enjoy a spot of outdoor lunch.

 10. Watch Pretty Creatures at The Original Mackinac Island Butterfly House and Insect World

-Home to the oldest living butterfly collection in Michigan, The Original Mackinac Butterfly House and Insect World are a firm family favorite.
+Home to the oldest living butterfly collection in Michigan, The Original Mackinac Butterfly House, and Insect World is a family favorite and one of the best things to do on Mackinac Island with kids.
 The lush tropical gardens are filled with multi-colored butterflies from across the planet, all flitting around you, while the insect house has creepy crawlies galore.

 There are gigantic stick insects, all kinds of beetles, huge scorpions, Madagascan hissing cockroaches, and more.
 You can also see reptiles like chameleons and terrapins.
-Call into the gift shop before you leave to pick up mementos.
+Stop by the gift shop before you leave to pick up mementos.

 - Admission: Adults (12+) $12, Children (5-11) $8, Toddlers (4 & under) free

 11. Gaze Across the Water to Round Island Lighthouse